We Are the WCHA

 The league welcomed its sixth Minnesota-based member with the University of St. Thomas (Tommies) joining for the 2021-22 campaign, rounding out the eight-team membership of Bemidji State (Beavers), University of Minnesota (Gophers), University of Minnesota Duluth (Bulldogs), Minnesota State University (Mavericks), The Ohio State University (Buckeyes), St. Cloud State University (Huskies), and University of Wisconsin (Badgers).

 No women's hockey conference can top the impressive list of national accomplishments of the WCHA.
-Since 1998, member teams have earned a record 22 NCAA and AWCHA national championships while finishing as the national runner-up 11 times.
-Since the inception of the NCAA women's ice hockey championship in 2001, the WCHA has won 21 titles, landed at least one team in every Frozen Four and iced two or more teams in 19 Frozen Fours.
+Since 1998, member teams have earned a record 23 NCAA and AWCHA national championships while finishing as the national runner-up 12 times.
+Since the inception of the NCAA women's ice hockey championship in 2001, the WCHA has won 22 titles, landed at least one team in every Frozen Four, and iced two or more teams in 20 Frozen Fours.

-The league has also produced 10 Patty Kazmaier Memorial Award winners as well an additional 29 student-athletes who were among the Top-3 finalists for the award.
+The league has also produced 11 Patty Kazmaier Memorial Award winners, as well as an additional 31 student-athletes who were among the Top-3 finalists for the award.

 1495

-WCHA players have been recognized as All-Americans 132 times in league history, including three-time selections Hannah Brandt, Natalie Darwitz, Brianna Decker, Jincy Dunne, Hilary Knight, Monique Lamoureux, Annie Pankowski, Noora Räty, Maria Rooth, Lee Stecklein, Daryl Watts, and Krissy Wendell.
+WCHA players have been recognized as All-Americans 141 times in league history, including four-time selection Caroline Harvey and three-time selections Hannah Brandt, Natalie Darwitz, Brianna Decker, Jincy Dunne, Hilary Knight, Monique Lamoureux, Annie Pankowski, Noora Räty, Maria Rooth, Lee Stecklein, Daryl Watts, and Krissy Wendell.
 When it comes to coaching, WCHA teams and players have benefited from the expertise of some of the best minds in the game.
-Current bench bosses Mark Johnson (Wisconsin) and Brad Frost (Minnesota) are the nation's winningest active coaches and their respective career winning percentages rank among the top five in NCAA history.
+Current bench boss Mark Johnson (Wisconsin) is the nation's winningest active coach with over 700 career wins.

 WCHA coaches have won 12 of the 27 AHCA Women's Division I National Coach of the Year awards presented since the honor's inception in 1998.